-Cluster headaches are more common in people who smoke or are heavy drinkers.
-During a cluster period, you'll be more sensitive to alcohol and nicotine -- just a bit of alcohol can trigger a headache.
+Cluster headaches are more common in people who smoke or who are heavy drinkers.
+During a cluster period, you'll be more sensitive to alcohol and nicotine.
+Just a bit of alcohol can trigger a headache.
 But drinking won't trigger one during headache-free periods.

-When you’re in the middle of a cluster period, any of these can bring on a headache:
+When you’re in a cluster period, any of these can bring on a headache: